firefly-oss/lib-common-r2dbc/README.md

 ### OpenAPI Documentation

 Automatic generation of OpenAPI documentation for filter and pagination models.
+The library includes a `FilterParameterCustomizer` that enhances Swagger/OpenAPI documentation with detailed query parameters for all filtering capabilities.

 ## Installation